-All costs and expenses incurred by the Contractor in training of Guyanese personnel engaged in Petroleum Operations, and such other amounts as may be expended on training of Government personnel under Article 33 of the Agreement.
+All costs and expenses incurred by the Contractor in training of Guyanese personnel engaged in Petroleum Operations.

 (j) Interest and Financing Costs

 Interest, expenses, and related fees incurred on loans raised by the Parties comprising for Petroleum Operations and other financing costs provided that such expenses, fees and costs are limited to a debt-to-equity ratio of 1.5:1 and the interest rate is capped at the Agreed Interest Rate.